Is my house underneath a flight path?

-- north-easterly flights turn above Uitgeest and the Beemster towards Hoorn;
+- turn in a north-easterly direction above Uitgeest and Beemster towards Hoorn;

-Aircraft coming in to land on Runway 18C-36C from a northerly direction approach from the east above the Beemster and Wormerland.
-Above Alkmaardermeer they then turn towards the south, descend over Wormerveer and Assendelft and fly over Halfweg and Zwanenburg before landing at Schiphol.
+Aircraft coming in to land on the Zwanenburgbaan Runway from a northerly direction approach from the East above the Beemster and Graftdijk and then turn south over the area between Alkmaardermeer and Wormerveer.
+They then descend towards Schiphol over Krommenie, Assendelft, Halfweg and Zwanenburg.

 Departing aircraft ascend in a northerly direction over Zwanenburg and Halfweg, then: